tomik-z-cech/PP3-Fallout-Hangman/README.md

 - **Parameters :** `difficulty` = length of guessed word, `guesses` = the amount of guesses per word
 - **Goal :** Function prepares a hidden word and user needs to guess all the letters correctly or guess the whole word.
 - **Function :** This function resets all the necessary variables first.`message_color = 3`, `message = ''`, `word_guessed_correctly = False`, `letters_guessed = []`.
-After they are all reset, function recalculates variables `difficulty` and `guesses` based on perks lucks or inteligence were used, also if perk charisma was used, variable `perk_charisma_used` is set to 1.Function random_word_number is called and number returned.
+After they are all reset, function recalculates variables `difficulty` and `guesses` based on perks lucks or intelligence were used, also if perk charisma was used, variable `perk_charisma_used` is set to 1.
+Function random_word_number is called and number returned.
 Function then opens Google worksheet ('words') and based on `difficulty` and returned random number targets a specific cell with a word in it.
 Then this function runs in cycle until either the word is guessed correctly or user runs out of guesses.
-All letters of hidden word are initially replaced with `'-'`, unless perk cahrisma was used, then one letter is left unhidden.
-User is prompted to guess a letter or type whe whole word.
-Depends on the letter being in hidden word or not, the next cycle is determined wirh message and all displayed information.
+All letters of hidden word are initially replaced with `'-'`, unless perk charisma was used, then one letter is left unhidden.
+User is prompted to guess a letter or type the whole word.
+Depends on the letter being in hidden word or not, the next cycle is determined with message and all displayed information.
 - **Flow Chart :** *Appendix 20*

 *Appendix 20 - word_guess(difficulty, guesses)*